 Have you ever considered the employee experience at your company?
-Most companies are well versed in the world of customer experience, because everyone knows that an enjoyable experience for customers means that customers come back for more!
+Most companies are well versed in the world of customer experience, because everyone knows that happy customers come back for more.

-An article in Forbes announced the shift in HR trends from a focus on employee engagement to employee experience for 2018.
-The new focus will mean that anyone involved in human resources or talent management can expect to feel the pressure to examine the employee experience in their organisation, and to work out how to improve and optimise all aspects of an employee’s working life.
-This works in the same way in which customer experience teams support the customer journey.
+Since 2018, HR trends have shifted the focus from employee engagement to employee experience.
+This resulted that anyone involved in people management or human resources has felt the pressure to examine the employee experience in their organisation.
+Companies needed to create plans and change processes to improve and optimise all aspects of an employee’s working life.

 A shift in the focus on employee experience within organisations across the world signifies a transition from treating their workforce as an asset, as was the case when people strategies concentrated on employee engagement, to perceiving their employees as human beings with individual needs.